This Step: Get a Learner Permit

 On the day of your learner's permit test, you’ll need to bring the following:

 - Proof of name and date of birth

 - Proof of DC residency

 - A completed Notarized Parental Consent form along with a copy of your parent’s or legal guardian’s driver license or Washington ID card

 - A completed Driver License Application

-- Cash, money order or credit card (Visa, Discover, MasterCard) to cover all fees
+- Cash, money order or credit card (Visa, Discover, MasterCard) to cover the fees:

 C) Take the Washington DC Learner Exam

-Pass both exams and you'll leave with a learner's permit, valid for one year.
+You must pass a vision test and written test.
+Ace both exams and you'll leave with a learner's permit, valid for 2 years.